drocheam/optrace/docs/source/development/testing.rst

 Spherical surfaces are easier to trace then complex user defined ones.
 For systems with a low number of surfaces the ray generation at the source becomes dominant.

-The example :ref:`example_microscope` is used for testing in its default settings.
+The benchmarking file `tests/benchmark.py <https://github.com/drocheam/optrace/blob/main/tests/benchmark.py>`_
+is an adapted version of the :ref:`example_microscope` example.
-These includes one million rays and 57 light-interacting surfaces (one ray source, one aperture, 27 lenses with front and back surface each, one outline surface of the bounding box).
+It includes 57 light-interacting surfaces (one ray source, one aperture, 27 lenses with front and back surface each, one outline surface of the bounding box).
 Detectors are excluded as they don't interact with the rays unless image rendering is executed.
+Turning off the polarization calculation (with :attr:`Raytracer.no_pol <optrace.tracer.raytracer.Raytracer.no_pol>`) leads to a significant speedup.

-From the start of the raytracing until the end 6.6 seconds pass on my system (Arch Linux 6.12, i7-1360P notebook CPU, Python 3.13), resulting in 0.12 s / surface / million rays.
+The raytracing on my system Arch Linux 6.12, i7-1360P notebook CPU, 16GB RAM, Python 3.13) results in:

+* 0.109 s / surface / million rays  (with polarization calculation)
+* 0.067 s / surface / million rays  (without polarization calculation)

 ..
 TODO how to handle these points: